 Be warned: Missing payments can result in high fees and credit score damage.
 Since those with poor or nonexistent credit are seen as higher risks than others, the service charges on secured cards can be higher than they would be with an unsecured card.
 Be sure to read your cardholder agreement thoroughly before signing up for a card so you know what you’re agreeing to.

 How to use your secured credit card to boost your credit

-A secured credit card can help improve your score by giving you a chance to establish a better credit history at comparatively little risk to the lender.
+A secured credit card can help improve your score by giving you a chance to establish a better credit history, at comparatively little risk to the lender.
 If you develop good credit habits, you can make real improvements to your credit history in just a few months.
 Here are some tips on how to effectively grow your score.

-Pay your balance in full each month
+Pay your balance in full and on time each month

 Paying off your balance in full — and on time — each month is the key to building a stellar credit history.
 Not only will it keep you from incurring any fees and interest charges, it shows the credit bureaus that you can be trusted to pay back what you owe.
 If you can establish a proven track record of paying back what you borrowed each month, it won’t be long before your credit score rises to a point where you may qualify for an unsecured card with a higher credit limit.